YunoHost/doc/pages/01.administrate/05.install/install.md

 ##### [fa=key /] Administration password

 This password will be used to access to your server's administration interface.
-You would also use it to connect via **SSH** or **SFTP**.
+You will also use it to connect [via **SSH**](/ssh) or [**SFTP**](/filezilla).
 In general terms, this is your **system's key**, choose it carefully!

 ## [fa=user /] Create a first user

-Once the postinstall is done, you should be able to connect to actually log in the web admin interface using the administration password.
+Once the postinstall is done, you should be able to actually log in the web admin interface using the administration password.

-So far, your server has an `admin` user - but this user is not a "regular" user and *can't* be used to log on [the user portal](/users).
+So far, your server knows about the `admin` user - but `admin` is not a "regular" user and *can't* be used to log on [the user portal](/users).

-Let's therefore add a first user.
+Let's therefore add a first "regular" user.

 !!!
 The first user you create is a bit special : it will receive emails sent to `root@yourdomain.tld` and `admin@yourdomain.tld`.
 These emails may be used to send technical informations or alerts.